JimzyLui/DevLeague-Modules/JobPrep/MockInterviewPrepStudents.md

 - **Research before you go** - find literature or information online about the organization and its products so you are well informed.
 - **Create Your Elevator Speech** - prepare a 2-5 minute sales pitch about yourself and rehearse with a friend or family.
 - **Make a list of 5 questions to ask the interviewer about the organization and/or the position.**
-- **Practice Whiteboarding** - Solve problems without the aid of your text editor or the internet.
-Be sure to practice talking through your solution outloud.
-You will look crazy talking to yourself, this is okay.
-- **Review Algorithms** - Sorting algorithms, Linked Lists, Red Black trees, Search algorithms, etc.
-- **Review Concepts** - Review vocab, design patterns, frameworks, libraries
-- **Practice coding problems** - Practice solving code interview style questions from [Hacker Rank](https://www.hackerrank.com/), [Coder Byte](https://coderbyte.com/), [Code Wars](http://www.codewars.com/), and [Project Euler](https://projecteuler.net/).
-Try setting time limits for yourself, or solving them on a whiteboard
-- **Look sharp**

-## Soft Questions

-In order to help coach students on their answers to soft questions - ask them about their experience.
-Some sample questions include:
-* Can you tell me a little bit about yoruself?
-* What are your short term and long term goals?
-* What do you like to do on the weekends?
-* How do you set and manage goals?
-* Where do you predict the industry will be in three years?
-* Could you describe your dream job?
-* What project or acheivement that you are proud of?
-* What would you like me to know about you that isn't on yoru resume?
-* Why should I hire you?
-* You seem to be making a big career change, why is that?
-* What is your greatest weakness?
-* Why did you want to be a dev?
-* What was your biggest mistake and what did you learn from it.
-* What do you do if you disagree with a boss or coworker at work, and how you handled it?
-* How do you resolve issues in a team?
-* What do you care about most when reviewing somebody else's code?
-* Tell me about a situation where you had to solve a difficult problem.
-* Describe a time when you anticipated potential problems and developed preventive measures.
-* Please describe a time when you faced a significant obstacle to succeeding with an important work project or activity.
-* How do you find the middle item in a linked list?
-* Tell me about a time you were stuck on a problem and your process of solving that issue?
-* When can you start?

 ## Technical Interview